arifian853/GDSC-Movie-List-Project/README.md

 # GDSC-Movie-List-Project
-A project from GDSC ITB for making a web that shows movie list with REST API.
+A project from GDSC ITB for making a web that shows movie list.